Research Stipend Scholarships

 - paid sick, maternity and parenting leave (within the limits of the Scholarship Terms and Conditions).

 The standard duration of a research doctoral scholarship is three years full-time.
 Candidates may apply for an extension of up to six months subject to satisfactory progress and school approval.

 The duration of a research masters scholarship is two years full time, with no additional extension available.

 The duration of an RSS or RRSS will be reduced by any periods of study undertaken towards a research degree at the same level, prior to the commencement of the RMIT research program.

-Part-time applications from local applicants may be approved if applicants are able to demonstrate exceptional circumstances as specified in Section 2.3 of the Research Scholarship Terms and Conditions (PDF 326KB 10p).
+Part-time applications from local applicants may be approved if applicants are able to demonstrate exceptional circumstances as specified in the Research Scholarship Terms and Conditions (PDF 326KB 10p).
 Scholarships provided to candidates enrolled on a part-time basis are not tax exempt.